Ambar

 Type: Heirloom

-Description: round fruit with thick, warty red-orange shell, dense fine-grained flesh,
+Description: round fruit with thick, warty red-orange shell, dense fine-grained flesh, small flat seeds

 Cooking Uses: flesh and seeds are both good for roasting and baking